Yue-Zhengyuan/Lectures/Conformal Field Theory/6-Operator_Formalism/5-Normal_Ordering.md

 ## Normal Ordering

-From the general form of the OPE of two operators $A,B$
+From the general form of the OPE (with regular terms) of two operators $A,B$

 $$
 A(z)B(w)